Mini guide: DDW on a budget

 Ketelhuisplein | Strijp-S

 For only five euros, you get access to all exhibitions in the Home of Design, better known as Kazerne.
-Discover masterpieces from Lidewij Edelkoort's private collection.
-Or join Digital Wednesday on 26 October: digital artist Warbb and DJ La Fuente talk about how they see the future (don't forget to register online).
+Discover various exhibitions that push the boundaries of textiles, or join Digital Wednesday on 25 October, where three top speakers will take you through the development of technology and its impact on the design profession (don't forget to register online).
 If you have lunch or dinner here, walking around the expos is free of charge.
 Make a reservation though, as Kazerne is very popular during DDW.

 Kelderman en van Noort (KEVN) | Woensel-West